open-mmlab/mmengine/README.md

 ## Introduction

 MMEngine is a foundational library for training deep learning models based on PyTorch.
 It provides a solid engineering foundation and frees developers from writing redundant codes on workflows.
-It serves as the training engine of all OpenMMLab codebases, which support hundreds of algorithms on various reseach areas.
+It serves as the training engine of all OpenMMLab codebases, which support hundreds of algorithms on various research areas.
 Importantly, MMEngine is also generic to be applied to non-OpenMMLab projects.

 Major features:

 1. **Universal and powerful runner**.

    - Fewer code, e.g., train ImageNet with 1/5 lines of code compared with PyTorch example.
    - Compatible with popular libraries like OpenMMLab, TorchVision, timm and Detectron2.

 2. **Open architecture with unified interfaces**.

    - Handle different algorithm tasks with unified API, e.g., implement a method and apply it to all compatible models.
    - Support different devices and hardwares with unified API, including CPU, GPU, IPU, Apple silicon, etc.

 3. **Customizable training process**.

    - Define the training process like playing with Legos.
 Rich components and strategies are available.
    - Complete control of training with different level of APIs.

 ## Installation